herumi/bls-go-binary/readme.md

 * PublicKey; G2
 * Signature; G1

+# News
+- 2023/Aug/17 The performance of Sign is a little improved.

 # How to build the static binary
 The following steps are not necessary if you use compiled binary in this repository.